German Immigration as an Entrepreneur or Investor

 - The relevant business experience of the applicant,

-- The amount to be invested in Germany,
+- The amount of money to be invested in Germany,

 - The businesses’ impact on the employment and training situation,

 - The project’s contribution to innovation and research.